 Students are expected to make every reasonable effort to attend class but are advised to avoid undue risks in traveling.
 If weather conditions prevent students from reaching campus, they should communicate that to faculty members at the first opportunity.

 Students are responsible for any academic work missed due to absences caused by severe weather conditions.
 It is the student’s responsibility to take the initiative to make up any missed class work.
 If a faculty member cannot attend class, it is that faculty member’s responsibility to notify students in a timely manner, preferably at least one hour prior to the start of class.
 Faculty also should be mindful that hazardous weather conditions can cause students to miss class.
-In such cases, faculty are strongly encouraged to provide a reasonable opportunity for students who are unable to attend to complete assignments or examinations missed due to hazardous weather conditions.
+In such cases, faculty are strongly encouraged to provide a reasonable opportunity for students who are unable to attend class to complete assignments or examinations missed due to hazardous weather conditions.

 The executive team may officially close or suspend selected University activities because of extreme weather conditions.